 This is where the ‘quantity per 100g’ column is useful.
 This column will allow you to work out what percentage of that food is sugar.
 Illustrating this:

-By changing from fat-free mayo (22.5% sugar – highlighted in red) to whole egg mayo (2.1% sugar – highlighted in green) you can reduce the amount of sugar eaten by over 10 times.
+By changing from fat-free mayo (22.5% sugar – highlighted in red) to whole egg mayo (2.1% sugar – highlighted in green), you can reduce the amount of sugar eaten by over ten times.

-The example above demonstrates that in low-fat dairy products, fat is usually replaced with sugar to maintain the taste and texture.
+The example above demonstrates that fat is usually replaced with sugar in low-fat dairy products to maintain taste and texture.

 A common myth is that fat makes you fat.
 However, there are different types of fats.
 Healthy fats, like extra virgin olive oil, have many health benefits.

-They also usually contain more fibre, which keeps you feeling fuller for longer.
+While they may contain natural sugar like fruit, they also usually have more fibre, which keeps you feeling fuller for longer.

-When you include carbs in your meals, opt for whole grain versions.
-Certain whole grain carbs, like rye bread, also result in a lower spike in blood sugar levels compared with refined carbs, such as white bread, which long-term may prevent type 2 diabetes.
+When you include carbs in your meals, opt for whole-grain versions.
+Certain whole grain carbs, like rye bread, also result in a lower spike in blood sugar levels compared with refined carbs, such as white bread and breakfast cereals, which long-term may prevent type 2 diabetes.

 Fruit juice and fizzy drinks are examples of sugar-sweetened beverages.
 These drinks are the main factor linked to weight gain in teenagers – this age group tends to drink the highest volume of sugary drinks.

-Research published by the British Association for Nutrition suggests that there is a link between soft drink consumption and type 2 diabetes risk.
+Research published by the British Association for Nutrition suggests a link between soft drink consumption and type 2 diabetes risk.

 Try cooking a large batch of something at the beginning of the week – you can then serve it with different sides to mix things up.
 You’ll also find this is a much cheaper way to eat healthily.

-The qualified nutrition specialists here at Second Nature have created an example 7-day diet plan, which is low in sugar but high in flavour!
+The qualified dietitians and nutritionists here at Second Nature have created an example 7-day diet plan, which is low in sugar but high in flavour!

-Snacks can be a big contributor of sugar in our diet.
+Snacks can be a significant contributor to sugar in our diet.
 Biscuits, pastries and even seemingly healthy granola bars contain vast amounts of the sweet stuff.
 Try opting for snacks with less sugar to reduce your total daily sugar intake.

-It may seem obvious that when we feel tired, we tend to eat more.
+It may seem obvious that we tend to eat more when we feel tired.
 Running low on energy from a lack of sleep makes us crave this energy in a new form – food.